 - Repair rather than replace so that you can reuse more

-- Buy pre-loved items from Council’s Treasure Chest Shop at FRRRC, or visit charity shops and garage sales or online sites like E-bay, Gumtree and Ziilch
+- Buy pre-loved items (e.g. from the Treasure Chest Shop at the Frankston Regional Recycling and Recovery Centre, from charity shops, at garage sales or online)

 - Old sheets beyond repair can be cut up and used as rags or dish cloths

 - Recycling items into new products typically uses less energy and fewer resources than manufacturing equivalent products from raw materials